 However, with the right preparation and practice, it is possible to perform well on the exam.

 Pastest offers a wide range of resources to help you prepare, including online courses and practice tests.
-It is important to review the relevant medical knowledge, practice time management, and familiarize yourself with the types of questions that will be asked in the exam.
+It is important to review the relevant medical knowledge, practice time management, and familiarise yourself with the types of questions that will be asked in the exam.
 Additionally, seeking guidance from current medical professionals and attending preparatory courses can help you to gain a better understanding of the exam and its expectations.

-How to apply for the MSRA exam
+How to book the MSRA exam

 If you are interested in taking the MSRA, the first step is to determine which recruiting body is responsible for the selection process for your chosen specialty.
 The application process can vary slightly depending on the specialty, but generally, you will need to complete an online application and provide evidence of your qualifications and experience.